 Graceful Tool-Output Truncation: The PARTIAL Signal¶

-When a tool's output would exceed the model's token budget, return a useful prefix, a structurally distinct truncation signal, and a continuation handle — instead of failing hard and forcing the agent to recover blind.
+When tool output exceeds the token budget, return a useful prefix, a structurally distinct truncation signal, and a continuation handle, not a hard error.

-Graceful tool-output truncation is a contract: a tool that can produce variable-sized output returns the most useful state it can fit, plus an explicit signal the result is incomplete and a continuation handle.
+Graceful tool-output truncation is a contract.
+A tool that can produce variable-sized output returns the most useful state it can fit, plus an explicit signal the result is incomplete and a continuation handle.
 Claude Code v2.1.145 (2026-05-19) shipped this for the Read tool — a whole-file read past the token limit now returns a truncated first page with a PARTIAL view notice instead of a hard error (Claude Code changelog).
-The same shape generalises to log readers, search results, directory listings, and MCP responses.
+The same shape generalizes to log readers, search results, directory listings, and MCP responses.

 Three load-bearing parts.
-Drop any one and the pattern degrades into the failure it tried to fix.
+Drop any one and the PARTIAL contract degrades into the failure it tried to fix.

 | Part | Why it matters |